turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

         }
     }

-    //To store App.js instance
+    // To store App.js instance
     app = null

-    //Connect application with Metamask and create smart-contract's instance async init() {
+    // Connect application with Metamask and create smart-contract's instance async init() {
         this.app = new App();
         await this.app.init();